EvilxFish/learning/journal.md

 #Conclusions
-We have demonstrated that this is clearly the best poem ever written
+We have demonstrated that this is clearly the best poem ever written In fact so good it is, those that read it may become light headed because of its power.
 #Awards
 Poem of the year
 Nobel prize for literature